mitchallen/richmond/README.md

 Or if you feel like kickin' it old skool:

     make test

+To run test for just one version:

+To run the tests for version 0.2.x:

+    $ mocha --timeout 5000 --recursive test/v0002/*test.js

+To run the tests for version 0.1.x (to verify backward compatibility):

+    $ mocha --timeout 5000 --recursive test/v0001/*test.js

 The tests generate log files in the projects root folder.